michaelshiloh/robotaPsyche/studentPresentations.md

 Zheki: *Ancient Robots: History of the Karakuri Puppets*
 Nathan: *The Legality of Robot Abuse*
 Rashid: *Does AI limit the creative agency of humans or provoke it?*
+Shaurya: *Would computer-enhanced humans be a more practical approach towards building advanced robots?*

 **Student Lead Discussions**